Mysanthropium/Battleships/README.md

 ## A Python text-based battleships game
 > This is a single-player battleships game, initially the player gets 10 tries to hit all 5 ships.
 > If the player hits all 5, congratulations!
-> If not, you get the opportunity to try again with another 10 tries.
+> If not, you get the opportunity to try again.

 ### - By Rasmus Persson